Set up Sophos Firewall Site-to-Site IPsec VPN

 Administration > Device access

-Test the tunnel
+Test and troubleshoot the tunnel

 A good acceptance test checks more than the green status.
 It checks the actual data flow.

-1. Check status
+1. Check the status

 In the WebAdmin interface: